caplogic/Mappedbus/README.md

 The project contains two very simple sample applications: one byte array based and one message based.

-The message based one works as follows.
+The message based one work as follows.
 The MessageWriter will send a message, PriceUpdate, which contains three fields: source, price and quantity.
 The first argument of the MessageWriter is used to populate the source.
 The MessageReader simply prints every message it receives.

 ```
 > java -cp mappedbus.jar se.caplogic.mappedbus.sample.message.MessageWriter 0